ketwaroo/ketwaroo/portfolio.md

 #### The more impresive stuff that's still in the public domain

  * https://data.cms.gov
    * I had a major hand in the API portion of this site.
 We had to work under alot of contraints but still managed to deliver something that worked performantly.
-A lot of the work I did was on the backend.
-It's not the showy but you wouldn't have anything usable on the frontend without it.
+A lot of the work I did was on the backend, API and devops, as well as admin panel access for end users.
+It's not shiny/glittery stuff but you wouldn't have anything usable on the frontend without it.
  * https://nccourts.gov
    * Another government website.
 Also a huge backend effort with a lot of interconnected systems.

 ## What I can do

 That's up to what the job requires.
 My core belief is that a programmer should not be limited by what they already know or are certified in.
+If the documentation exists, I can make it happen.